mark-watson/Racket-AI-book/manuscript/Ollama_Tools.md

 Ollama supports tool/function calling through its chat API.
 When you provide a list of available tools with their schemas, the model can decide to call one or more tools, and your code executes them and returns the results back to the model.

+The examples for this chapter are in the directory **Racket-AI-book/source-code/ollama_tools**.

 ## How Tool Calling Works

 The flow is: